pottekkat/awesome-readme/README.md

 Add a cover/banner image for your README. **Why?** Because it easily **grabs people's attention** and it **looks cool**(*duh!obviously!*).

+Wait, I forgot something.
+You can use this README as a template from [this link](README-template.md).

 The best dimensions for the banner is **1280x650px**.
 You could also use this for social preview of your repo.

 I personally use [**Canva**](https://www.canva.com/) for creating the banner images.
 All the basic stuff is **free**(*you won't need the pro version in most cases*).